Skip to main content

 headroom proxy --port 8787

-Configure claude.base_url in agent.yaml:
+Configure claude.base_url in moat.yaml:

 grants: